CO2 extraction process of dendrobium

 In view of this, this paper expects to extract and separate the effective components of Dendrobium candidum by supercritical carbon dioxide extraction combined with supercritical fluid simulated moving bed technology (SF-SMB), which will provide a reliable basis for the industrial production of Dendrobium candidum natural products.

-Supercritical CO2 extraction of Dendrobium candidum
+CO2 extraction of Dendrobium

-Take fresh Dendrobium officinale to dry and crush it to an appropriate particle size, take about 180 g in the extraction tank, the temperature during extraction is set to 50 ℃, the extraction tank pressure is set to 35 MPa, and the carbon dioxide flow rate is set to 60 g / min;
+Take fresh Dendrobium officinale to dry and crush it to appropriate particle size, take about 180 g in the extraction tank, the temperature during extraction is set to 50 ℃, the extraction tank pressure is set to 35 MPa, and the carbon dioxide flow rate is set to 60 g / min;

 After the extraction tank pressure and temperature reach the set conditions, use the infusion pump to inject the auxiliary solvent (ethanol) into the system, and pump 7.42 wt% (weight percent) of ethanol and carbon dioxide simultaneously for a total of 11 hr.